hydroaggie/hydroaggie.github.io/README.md

-# Computational and Integrated Hydrology Group
+# Shuai Computational and Integrated Hydrology Group

 ![Group Logo](assets/img/logos/group-logo.png)

-Official group website repository for the SCI-Hy group at Utah State University.
+Official group website repository for the Shuai Computational and Integrated Hydrology Group (SCI-Hy) group at Utah State University.

 This is built from Jekyll using the [al-folio](https://github.com/alshedivat/al-folio) template.
 For more information on how to use the template to build a website, see my [blog post](https://hydroaggie.github.io/blog/2023/Create-Your-Personal-Website-Using-Github-Pages/).